How to Write Spatial Data into Tableau with FME

 Let's use a transformer to find the water fountain points that overlap with the park areas.

 Access the PointOnAreaOverlayer transformer Parameters.
-It's currently set to create an attribute called _overlaps with a count of the number of features that overlap with each other.
+It's currently set to create an attribute called _overlaps, with a count of the number of features that overlap.
 We'll leave that as it is for now.
 Click OK to close the parameters dialog.

-We want to add a new column to the Hyper file we create with the count of the number of fountains that were found inside each park.
+We want to add a new column to the Hyper file we create that counts the number of fountains found in each park.
 Open the writer feature type properties dialog.
-Then open the User Attributes tab to look at the columns that are currently defined on the writer.
+Then open the User Attributes tab to view the columns currently defined on the writer.

 Add the _overlaps attribute to the list of columns there.
-You can do this either by switching the Attribute Definition to Automatic (to automatically pick up any new attributes added to the workspace) or by setting the Attribute Definition to Manual and manually typing in the name of the attribute we want to add.
+You can do this either by switching the Attribute Definition to Automatic (to automatically pick up any new attributes added to the workspace) or by setting it to Manual and manually entering the name of the attribute you want to add.

 ex1-p2-s4a.png